xilon-jul/php-mpm/README.md

+# Install version (IMPORTANT)

-# Tested with latest libevent version as of now 2.5.3 (Do not compile libevent with asserts)
+Tested with latest libevent version as of now 2.5.3
+ - If you use phread support in libevent do not compile libevent with asserts

 # How to test this development

 This docker image is based on php 7.3.3 with debug-symbols enabled and core dump configured to log into /tmp directory.